oplS17projects/Chat_robot/README.md

 ### First Milestone (Sun Apr 9)
 The front-end prototype will be complete.
-Research concerning machine learning will be complete.
+Research concerning machine learning ongoing.
 Started to implement machine learning algorithms.

 ### Second Milestone (Sun Apr 16)
-Front-end will be complete.
+Front-end is complete.
 Implementation of machine learning algorithms ongoing.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-Implementation of machine learning algorithms will be complete.
+Implementation of machine learning algorithms are complete.
-Webpage is hosted on some webhost.
+Multi client chat is supported with websockets.
 User testing is complete.

-## Group Responsibilities
+## Group Contributions
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

-Please use Github properly: each individual must make the edits to this file representing their own section of work.

 #### Scott Mello @mello244688
-will work on things related to the web-server libraries, such as creating the user interface.
-Along with Saurabh, will do research on machine learning, and help implement machine learning algorithms.
+Built the front end interface, as well as the multi client chat using web sockets.

 #### Saurabh Verma @sv-uml
 Saurabh will work on building out the backend for the bot.
 This includes setting up the database, helping the bot "learn" from available data and writing natural language processing algorithms for communication.

-##### Milestone 1:
-will have a prototype of the ui working, where there is an input field and text field for viewing messages.
-Along with Saurabh, will be researching machine learning, and beginning to implement algorithms.
-##### Milestone 2:
-will have the user interface completed.
-Along with Saurabh, will continue working on implementing machine learning algorithms.
-##### Milestone 3:
-Along with Saurabh, will finish implementing machine learning algorithms.
-will deploy the webpage, and get users to test it, as well as make necessary changes.